This post is sponsored by The Incredible Egg. All opinions expressed are my own.

 I’m sharing this pie with you today in partnership with The Incredible Egg.
 This is a group I’m thrilled to work with because eggs are a HUGE part of my life in the kitchen and a versatile staple for holiday baking.
 Nearly all my favorite recipes, both traditional or new, incorporate those little protein-packed friends, and to work with The Incredible Egg is really like food blogger #goals, okay?

 Let’s chat about the ins and outs of this sweet potato meringue pie.
 First we have the crust.
-My tried and true trusty pie crust is used as the buttery, flaky base of this recipe.
-I opted for a fairly traditional pie crimp here, par-baked the shell, and then coated it in a thin layer of beaten egg to give it that golden, glossy photo finish.
+My tried and true trusty pie crust is the buttery, flaky base of this recipe.
+I opted for a fairly traditional pie crimp here, and then I par-baked the shell.
+Finally, a thin layer of beaten egg wash gives it that golden, glossy photo finish.
 She’s pretty, right?

 The filling is literally a cinch.
-Pureed sweet potatoes, evaporated milk, and eggs are combined with butter and seasonal spices to create a smooth and autumnal filling that will make your heart skip a beat.
+Pureed sweet potatoes, evaporated milk, and eggs combine with butter and seasonal spices to create a smooth and autumnal filling.
 It’s really that good.

 The icing on the cake (err, pie) for this sweet potato meringue pie is the brown sugar topping.
-The meringue here is thick and fluffy, almost marshmallow-like, and is scented with cinnamon and the sweet warmth of brown sugar.
+The meringue here is thick and fluffy, almost marshmallow-like.
+The best part is its cinnamon and brown sugar scent.
 I agree, meringue is a little intimidating to make, but this one is hard to beat.
 I almost always opt for a cooked meringue which ensures that the egg whites are brought to a safe temperature before consuming.

 This sweet potato meringue pie is perfect for your upcoming holiday celebrations.
 I hope you share thick slices with the people you love and take pride in serving something that is special and beautiful.
 Be sure to share your recipe recreations for a chance to win a holiday giveaway prize, including Le Creuset bakeware.
 To enter, post your recipe recreation on Instagram with the hashtag #IncredibleHolidayDesserts.
 I’ll be reviewing all entires and selecting a winner!
 See official rules for details.